soldierforus/100-days-of-code/log.md

 7 January 2017, Saturday

 **Today's Progress**:
-Back at the codes.
-Today I worked on building a keyboard drum kit for the website http://talksick.space
+~~Today I worked on building a keyboard drum kit for the website http://talksick.space ~~

 **TIL**